-- vegetable oil for deep frying
+- oil - for deep frying

-- 4 brioche buns toasted
+- 4 brioche buns - toasted

-- 8 pieces crunchy lettuce - I used 'O' so sweet' variety but Romaine or Little Gem are great too
+- 8 pieces crunchy lettuce - - I used 'O' so sweet' variety but Romaine or Little Gem are great too

-- 1-2 jalapenos sliced
+- 1-2 jalapenos - sliced

-- Heat a large pan of vegetable oil (or preheat your deep fat fryer) until hot (you can test by dropping a small cube of bread in there, if it rises immediately to the top and starts to bubble rapidly, it’s hot enough).
+- Heat a large pan of cooking oil (or preheat your deep fat fryer) until hot (you can test by dropping a small cube of bread in there, if it rises immediately to the top and starts to bubble rapidly, it’s hot enough).
 You’ll need at least 1 litre (4 cups) of oil - but make sure your pan is no more than one third full.oil

 - Take the chicken out of the fridge.
 Lift a piece from the buttermilk and allow the excess to drip off.
 Dredge the chicken in the crispy coating mixture – ensuring it’s fully covered.
 Place on a tray and repeat until all of the chicken is coated.